cahfofpai/birthday.md/README.md

 * invalid lines
     * everything else
     * for every invalid line an error message is printed

+## Usage on Android

+You can compile and run the birthday.md tool directly on your Android phone using [Termux](https://termux.dev).
+Alternatively, you can run it on your computer and copy / sync the ics file to Android.

+To add the birthday events from the .ics file to your calendar you can use the Android app [ICSx⁵](https://icsx5.bitfire.at).

 ## Usage of AI tools